-As hypothesized for SCs, we assume that only the vortex phase allows complete light transmission.
-Therefore, we analyze each unit belonging to the microscopic scale, $\Lambda_1$, on a coarser scale where each block-dipole now represents a new node that allows light to pass through ($\ell=1$) or block it ($\ell=0$).
-The giant cluster $P_\infty$ characterizes the phase transition, together with the susceptibility $\chi(h)=\frac{\sum_{S}S^{2}P(S,h)}{\sum_{S}SP(S,h)}$.
-Here, the sum runs over all possible cluster sizes $S$ for a given field $h$ in the system, and $P(S,h)$ the cluster size probability distribution, discarding $P_{\infty}$, if this exists.
-Fig. \ref{PercSim}(a) shows the percolation phase transition at low temperatures, which confirms that an abrupt phase transition occurs in a specific critical field, $E_c$.
-Fig. \ref{PercSim}(b) illustrates the behavior in the metastable phase, shedding light on two key properties: (i) The phase transition in the metastable region is smoother. (ii) Susceptibility diverges throughout the entire region.
+Figure \ref{PercSim}(a) shows the percolation phase transition at low temperatures, which confirms that an abrupt phase transition occurs at a specific critical field, $E_c$.
+Fig. \ref{PercSim}(b) illustrates the behavior in the metastable phase, shedding light on two key properties: (i) the phase transition in the metastable region is found to be smoother, and (ii) susceptibility diverges throughout the entire region.
 Fig. \ref{PercSim}(c) shows different states when the external field increases.
-At low temperatures, labyrinthine-like structures form where ferroelectric domains start to aggregate, originating a giant cluster that spans the entire system in some critical field $E_C$.
-This leads to the metastable phase, where both the vortex and ferroelectric mesoscopic domains coexist in an interlocked way forming fractal patterns (see Fig. \ref{PercSim}(c)).
+At low temperatures, labyrinthine-like structures form where ferroelectric domains start to aggregate, giving rise to a giant cluster that spans the entire system in some critical field $E_C$.
+This leads to the frustrated phase, where both the vortex and ferroelectric mesoscopic domains coexist in an interlocked way, forming fractal patterns (see Fig. \ref{PercSim}(c)).

-Finally, we explored, through detailed computational simulations, the presence of hysteretic behavior when the vortex phase is broken by applying an external electric field.
-In detail, the orange loop in Fig. \ref{Slim} refers to temperature where the metastable phase is absent.
-In fact, the latter is at the origin of the violet slim loop.
-Moreover, the depinning of finite domains naturally leads to discrete jumps in polarization (see the zoomed inset in Fig. \ref{Slim}), the so-called Barkhausen jumps in hysteretic loops \cite{Colaiori2008, Westphal1992}.
+Macroscopic response is analyzed in Fig. \ref{Slim}, where the behavior of $P_\infty$ versus applied field is reported.
+The orange loop refers to temperature where frustration is absent, leading to a strongly hysteretic reponse function typical of a first-order transition.
+In contrast, a slim loop (violet loop) emerges in the metastable phase, a signature of negligible hysteresis and marked nonlinearity.
+Characteristic discrete jumps in polarization (see the zoomed inset in Fig. \ref{Slim}) are caused by the depinning of finite domains, the so-called Barkhausen jumps in hysteretic loops \cite{Colaiori2008, Westphal1992}.